 The Clontarf Hospital forms an integral part of the Hospital Care Programme of the Health Services.
 It is a hospital providing step down facilities to the acute hospitals in the Dublin area and is located in Clontarf on the Northside of the city.
-It provides services for Beaumont Hospital, the Mater Hospital, Connolly Memorial, St. Vincents, Cappagh and St. James’ Hospital.
+It provides services for Beaumont, the Mater, Connolly Memorial, St. Vincents, Cappagh and St. James’ hospital.

 The hospital also provides an out-patient x-ray service.
 An average of 1,500 patients per year are admitted for post-surgery care and rehabilitation.
-The Clontarf Hospital currently has a bed capacity of 128, with a further 32 bed ward due to open in the future.
+The Incorporated Hospital has a bed capacity of 160.

 The hospital and dispensary were originally founded in 1876 by Dr. Robert Lafayette Swan at 11 Usher's Island on Dublin's Quays for childrens cases of club foot, spinal &